 High till alerts let you move cash to the safe when the tills get full

 Loyalty and Marketing are included in baseline membership

 Robust system can be overwhelming for small bars

 Revel Systems Pricing

-Revel Systems’ pricing starts at $99 per month per register, which is a higher base cost than most of the other systems on our list.
+- Software: Revel Systems’ pricing starts at $99 per month per register, which is a higher base cost than most other systems on our list.
 However, Revel includes customer relationship management and employee management features in the base model, where many POS systems charge extra monthly fees.
-It also operates on a local network, which increases operation speed and provides flexibility if your bar loses internet access.

 Revel Systems Features